c. 150 BCE–200 CE

 Leonard C. Hanna, Jr. Fund 1986.5

-This sculpture was cast in 29 pieces, expertly joined together to create one figure (with at least one more piece for the head, now lost).
+This sculpture was cast in many pieces, expertly joined together to create one figure (with at least one more piece for the head, now lost).

-The extremely high quality and monumental scale of this bronze draped figure suggest that it is an imperial portrait.
-Unusually, however, the pose and dress resemble those of a Greek philosopher rather than a Roman statesman (wearing a chiton and himation rather than toga).
-For these reasons, even without a head to confirm the identity, scholars have suggested this likely represents Marcus Aurelius, the Roman emperor known for his philhellenism and Stoic writings.
+The extremely high quality and monumental scale of this bronze draped figure have suggested to some that it is a Roman imperial portrait.
+Unusually, however, the pose and dress resemble those of a Greek philosopher or orator (wearing a chiton and himation) rather than a Roman statesman (who would wear a toga).
+Thus, without a head, inscription, or other attributes, the identity of the figure represented remains unknown.